 John R. Morrison - Mr. Morrison is a corporate director.
 Mr. Morrison is a past Trustee and Vice Chairman of Choice Properties Real Estate Investment Trust.
-Mr. Morrison has 40 years of experience in the commercial real estate industry, including as President and Chief Executive Officer of Choice Properties Real Estate Investment Trust from 2013 to 2018.
-Prior to his tenure at Choice Properties Real Estate Investment Trust, Mr. Morrison was President and Chief Executive Officer of Primaris Retail Real Estate Investment Trust from 2009 to 2013.
-Prior to serving in that role, Mr. Morrison was President, Real Estate Management, at Oxford Properties Group.
-Mr. Morrison is a third term Trustee of the International Council of Shopping Centers, currently serves on its executive board as Chairman and is a Director of the ICSC Foundation and Chairman of the ICSC Foundation Canada.
-He is also former Vice Chairman of the Urban Land Institute Toronto District Council.
-Mr. Morrison is an Institute-certified Director of the Institute of Corporate Directors and is a past Chairman of the Ryerson University Real Estate Advisory Committee.
-Mr. Morrison currently serves on the Dean's Advisory Council for the Ted Rogers School of Business at Ryerson University and is a director of Bred Token Inc.
+Mr. Morrison has over 40 years of experience in the commercial real estate industry including as President and Chief Executive Officer of Choice Properties Real Estate Investment Trust from 2013 to 2018.
+Prior to serving in that role, Mr. Morrison was President and Chief Executive Officer of Primaris Retail Real Estate Investment Trust from 2009 to 2013.
+Mr. Morrison was President, Real Estate Management, at Oxford Properties Group and prior, a senior executive at OMERS.
+Mr. Morrison is a third term Trustee of ICSC and served as Chair in 2021.
+Mr. Morrison continues to serve on the Executive Board of ICSC.
+He is a past Director of the ICSC Foundation (U.S.) and Past Chair of the ICSC Foundation Canada.
+He is the founding Vice Chairman of the Urban Land Institute Toronto District Council and is past Chairman of the Toronto Metropolitan University Real Estate Advisory Committee.
+He currently serves on the Dean's Advisory Board at the Ted Rogers School of Business at Toronto Metropolitan University in Toronto.
+Mr. Morrison also currently serves as a Director of Forum Real Estate Investment and Impact Fund.
+Mr. Morrison is an Institute-certified Director with the Institute of Corporate Directors.

-Andrew Kalra - Mr. Kalra is the Chief Financial Officer and Corporate Secretary of the REIT and has over two decades of experience in finance, 15 years of which have centered on the automotive industry.
+Andrew Kalra - Mr. Kalra is the Chief Financial Officer and Corporate Secretary of the REIT and has over three decades of experience in finance, 15 years of which have centered on the automotive industry.
 Mr. Kalra joined the Dilawri Group in 2014 to serve as the Vice President, Finance.
 Mr. Kalra became an employee of the REIT effective January 1, 2020 in conjunction with the internalization of the REIT's management.
 Prior to his tenure at the Dilawri Group, Mr. Kalra was with Mazda Canada as Senior Director of Finance and Business Strategy for 12 years.
 Previously Mr. Kalra held senior financial positions in public companies including Nortel Networks Inc. and Walt Disney Canada, as well as at a Canadian chartered accounting firm.
 Mr. Kalra holds a Bachelor of Commerce (Finance, Accounting and Economics) from the University of Toronto in Toronto, Ontario and a CPA, CA designation.